sparsick/setup-azure-vm-terraform-ansible/README.md

 ## Setup Azure Infrastructure With Terraform

-This sample is tested with Terraform v0.15.3.
+This sample is tested with Terraform v1.2.5 .

 You need to [install Terraform](https://www.terraform.io/downloads.html) to run the sample.

-In the folder `setup-aure-infra` there is Terraform script that setup following Azure resources:
+In the folder `setup-azure-infra` there is Terraform script that setup following Azure resources:

 - Resource group
 - Virtual Network